griffio/griffio.github.io/_posts/2015-02-12-Html-Sanitising.md

 ---

-Escaping non-compliant content makes it structurally compatible with Html and is similar to "pixilating" or "obfuscating" the offending elements to make it appear harmless. e.g A movie that over-dubs a swear word for TV release. e.g Ghostbusters
+Escaping non-compliant content makes it structurally compatible with Html and is similar to "pixilating" or "obfuscating" the offending elements to make it appear harmless (e.g A movie that had profanity over-dubs for its TV release was Ghostbusters).

 Html Escaping only uses the following five ASCII characters ("&apos;" is not defined in Html 4.01 and is excluded)